FrameworkDesign/pinpoint-image/README.md

 This addon does:

-- Allows you to add your own pinpoint image (which was wonderfully described above)
+- Allows you to add your own pinpoint image fieldtype (which was wonderfully described above)
+- Add an image to the field
+- Pin each point with text on each point
+- Output the field data to the frontend with a handy tag ```{{ pinpoint_image :field="pinpoint_image_field" }}```
 - Edit the outputted field on the frontend